sictweb/bti425-2020/notes/angular-intro.md

 In this course, you will learn *Angular*, the current and future platform for client-side app building.

-We will *not* cover its family predecessor, *Angular<u>JS</u>*.
+We will *not* cover its family ancestor, *Angular<u>JS</u>*.
 While this framework is still being maintained, it is likely that it will not receive any more significant upgrades in the future.
 It is simply not the focus of improvement efforts any longer.

 <br>